-- Install all the shelf clips before installing any shelves. - Start at the bottom shelf and work your way up. - Always lay the back of each shelf down on the rear clips before the front. - Lower front of gravity feed TrueTrac organizers to enable proper feed.
+- Install all the shelf clips before installing any shelves. - Start at the bottom shelf and work your way up. - Always lay the back of each shelf down on the rear clips before the front.

 - 1. Hook the shelf clips into the shelf standards.
 See fig. 1. - 2.
 Push up on the bottom of the clip.
 See fig. 2.